 The story begins thirty years before my birth with a dagger thrust into the belly of a dove and its blood spilled onto the chest of a naked woman tied to a wooden table inside a lakeside mansion in Germany.
 Among the hooded men surrounding the woman thrashing against the confines of the ropes was Ernst, my grandfather.

 A life’s story does not begin at conception.
 Long before you wail your entrance onto the world’s stage your ancestors have already written your prologue.

 In the theory of chaos, the behavior of a system is highly sensitive to initial conditions.
-The delicate flutter of a butterfly in a Central American rainforest, for example, might explain the formation, path and fury of a tornado weeks later and thousands of miles away.
+A butterfly’s faint flutter in a Central American rainforest, for example, might explain the formation, path and fury of a tornado weeks later and thousands of miles away.

 But what if your story begins badly?
 If that first flutter happens to unleash a curse.
 What if a life takes so long to climb out of it wrong beginnings that it may never, as poet Philip Larkin warns?

 The story begins thirty years before my birth with the thrust of a dagger into the belly of a dove and its blood spilling down onto the chest of a naked woman tied to a wooden table inside a lakeside mansion in Germany.

 Let’s call it a stormy night, and imagine a cold, cavernous dining hall lit with torches casting phantasmagoric shadows on its blood-red, wallpapered walls.
 Among the hooded, chanting men surrounding the woman thrashing against the confines of the ropes that bound her wrists and ankles, was Ernst, my paternal grandfather.

 He abandoned his wife and only child to join a band of gypsies.